janpeuker/awesome-tech-roles/README.md

 - [Cisco's Customer Experience Framework](https://blogs.cisco.com/partner/how-partners-make-money-with-cisco-customer-experience-cx) - Cisco's services portfolio around Expert Resources, Trusted Support, Insights and Analytics and Contextual Learning for their partners.
 - [Confluent verified integrations program](https://www.confluent.io/blog/guide-to-confluent-verified-integrations-program/) - Often tech companies certify their software to run on other platforms or be operated by partners, another good example of a partner engineer's role.
-- [Elastic Partner Program](https://www.elastic.co/partners/program) - (for comparison) Elastic relies a lot on partners ([less with AWS](https://thenewstack.io/this-week-in-programming-the-elasticsearch-saga-continues/) but more with [GCP and Azure](https://www.elastic.co/blog/elastic-recognized-for-innovation-by-google-cloud-and-microsoft)) so their PDF guides do a good explaining the difference between Managed Service Provider (MSP), Original Equipment Manufacturer (OEM), System Integrator (SI) and Resell partners..
+- [Elastic Partner Program](https://www.elastic.co/partners/program) - (for comparison) Elastic relies a lot on partners ([less with AWS](https://thenewstack.io/this-week-in-programming-the-elasticsearch-saga-continues/) but more with [GCP and Azure](https://www.elastic.co/blog/elastic-recognized-for-innovation-by-google-cloud-and-microsoft)) so their PDF guides do a good explaining the difference between Managed Service Provider (MSP), Original Equipment Manufacturer (OEM), System Integrator (SI) and Resell partners.
 - [Facebook's Partner Engineering Team](https://www.facebook.com/careers/life/partner-engineering-at-facebook) - Facebooks careers topic page on partner engineering.
 - [Finding The Right Fit at LinkedIn](https://medium.com/@LynMuldrow/becoming-a-linkedin-partner-engineer-how-i-found-the-right-fit-b40c5c472aa) - Lyn Muldrow on the LinkedIn blog on the career from SWE to Partner Engineer.
 - [Senior Partner Engineer at Slack](https://meghan-duffy.com/2019/01/10/role-models-brook-shelley-senior-partner-engineer-at-slack/) - Interview with Slack's Brook Shelley on Meghan Duffy's Tech Role Models blog.